anonepo/LLM4Decompile/README.md

 Reverse Engineering: Decompiling Binary Code with Large Language Models

+## Updates
+* [2023-06-19]: Release [V2](https://huggingface.co/LLM4Binary/llm4decompile-6.7b-v2) series (LLM4Decompile-Ref).
+V2, building upon **Ghidra**, are trained on 2 billion tokens to **refine** the decompiled pseudo-code from Ghidra.
+This version outperforms the 6.7B-V1.5 by an additional 16.2%.
+Please check the [ghidra folder](https://github.com/albertan017/LLM4Decompile/tree/main/ghidra) for details.
+* [2023-05-13]: Release [V1.5](https://huggingface.co/LLM4Binary/llm4decompile-6.7b-v1.5) series (LLM4Decompile-End, directly decompile binary using LLM).
+V1.5 are trained with a larger dataset (15B tokens) and a maximum token **length of 4,096**, with remarkable  performance (over **100% improvement**) compared to the previous model.
+* [2023-03-16]: Add [llm4decompile-6.7b-uo](https://huggingface.co/arise-sustech/llm4decompile-6.7b-uo) model which is trained without prior knowledge of the optimization levels (O0~O3), the average re-executability is around 0.219, performs the best in our models.

 ## About
 * **LLM4Decompile** is the pioneering open-source large language model dedicated to decompilation.
 Its current version supports decompiling Linux x86_64 binaries, ranging from GCC's O0 to O3 optimization levels, into human-readable C source code.
 Our team is committed to expanding this tool's capabilities, with ongoing efforts to incorporate a broader range of architectures and configurations.
 * **HumanEval-Decompile** is the first decompilation benchmark that focuses on assessing the re-executability aspects of decompiled code.
 It is the C language adaptation of the HumanEval dataset and provides a suite of C solutions and assertions in evaluating the practical utility of decompiled code.